Do You Need Electrolytes When It's Cold?

 If you’ve ever watched your breath in the winter or used a gaiter to cover your mouth and nose during a workout, you’ve seen how much water your body expels in your breath in a fairly short amount of time.
 If the air is warm and humid, you breathe some water back in, but when the air is cold and dry, you breathe out a lot more water than you take back in.
 Some studies have found that the rate of water lost through breathing doubles when the temperature changes from 77°F to -4°F. So plan to hydrate well before and after your cold-morning run.

-If you exercise outside in the winter, your body may work harder than during the summer because it’s trying to stay warm, because you’re wearing extra layers that offer some resistance to your movement, or both.
+If you exercise outside in the winter, your body may work harder than during the summer because it’s trying to stay warm.
+After all, you’re wearing extra layers that offer some resistance to your movement.
 We may not sweat as much in the winter (unless we’re wearing too many layers), but we still sweat.
 The extra layer(s) may be very effective at wicking away sweat, so you don’t realize how much you’re actually sweating.
 In addition, sweat evaporates faster in the cold, dry winter air, making you think you’re sweating very little or not at all.

-The cold weather may reduce the cues (heat, thirst, and sweat) that usually remind us to drink water (and electrolytes!), but it doesn’t make it less important.
-Staying hydrated is a critical part of your, and your body’s, well-being regardless of the temperature outside.
+The cold weather may reduce the usual cues like heat, thirst, and sweat that remind us to drink water (and electrolytes!), but it doesn’t make staying hydrated any less important.
+Staying hydrated is a critical part of your well-being regardless of the temperature outside.
 So keep that water bottle handy and use this time of year to practice being more intentional and mindful of what your body needs.

 Sources: